 - Compliance and enterprise support requirements.

-LambdaTest Pricing vs BrowserStack
+LambdaTest pricing vs BrowserStack

 - LambdaTest: Known for competitive pricing, especially for automation-heavy teams.
 HyperExecute provides more value for faster runs.